grannycart/by-sound-alone_source/sub-diagrams/notes-on-sub-diagrams.md

 	* [ ] add/adjust scale
 	* [ ] add mating collar
 	* [ ] add pigeon hatch
+	* [ ] Remove sonar array and replace with deck and keel hydrophones
 	* [X] find a diagram in US Subs to scan that could be a base frame for the Gnat
 		* Possibly use the exterior line of the midget sub on pg 223
 			* crop out sail extension